 “Mathematics is the language with which God has written the universe.”
 Galileo Galilei

 “If I have seen further than others, it is by standing on the shoulders of giants.”
 Isaac Newton

 “Education without values, as useful as it is, seems rather to make man a more clever devil.
 The task of the modern educator is not to cut down jungles but to irrigate deserts” C. S. Lewis

 COMPASS aims to establish a network of school campuses throughout the communities of British Columbia.
 Our mission is to provide an innovative approach to affordable, full-time, in-person, community-based, biblical-worldview, liberal arts education to children in grades K through 12.

-Associated with Project Dovetail and endorsed by Parents United Canada, CCLC is registered as a BC Non-profit Society governed by a Board of Directors.
+Associated with Project Dovetail and endorsed by Parents United Canada, CCLC is registered as a BC Not-for-Profit, Charitable Society governed by a Board of Directors.

-COMPASS Community Learning Centres is a certified group 3 Independent School with the BC Min. of Education.
-We currently have two campuses for Grades K-7 as of September 2022, one at Cedar Grove Baptist Church in North Surrey and one at New Westminster Community Church in New Westminster, BC.
+COMPASS Community Learning Centres is a certified Group 3 Independent School.
+We currently have two campuses for Grades K-7, one at Cedar Grove Church in North Surrey and one at New Westminster Community Church in New Westminster, BC.